-Here are some of my favourite books, websites, and resources to help you narrow things down.
-If you’re looking for more on the topics of exercise, nutrition, fitness, and self-experimentation, these provide a great starting point.
+Here are some of my favourite resources to help you learn more about exercise, nutrition, fitness, and self-experimentation.

 Precision Nutrition – This is my own company’s website.
 It’s a huge resource full of free exercise, nutrition, and lifestyle information.
-With over 500 free articles and a popular, friendly, supportive discussion community, it may be the only fitness and nutrition site you ever need to visit.
+With over 500 free, research-based articles including downloadable infographics, it may be the only fitness and nutrition site you ever need to visit.

 The Nate Green Experience – A cool lifestyle blog in which co-author Nate Green explores what it means to be a young guy trying to find his way around the gym – and around the world – all while becoming his own hero.